Arameans: Etymology

 The toponym A-ra-mu appears in an inscription at the East Semitic-speaking kingdom of Ebla listing geographical names, and the term Armi, the Eblaite term for nearby Idlib, occurs frequently in the Ebla tablets (c.
 2300 BC).
 One of the annals of Naram-Sin of Akkad (c.
 2250 BC) mentions that he captured "Dubul, the ensí of A-ra-me" (Arame is seemingly a genitive form), in the course of a campaign against Simurrum in the northern mountains.
 Other early references to a place or people of "Aram" have appeared at the archives of Mari (c.
 1900 BC) and at Ugarit (c.
 1300 BC).
 There is no consensus on the origin and meaning of the word "Aram", one of the most accepted suggestions being that it is derived from a Semitic root rwm, "to be high".
-Newer suggestions interprets it as a broken plural meaning "white antelopes" or "white bulls".
-The earliest undisputed historical attestation of Arameans as a people appears much later, in the inscriptions of Tiglath Pileser I (c.
+A newer suggestion is that it as a broken plural meaning "white antelopes" or "white bulls".
+The earliest undisputed historical attestation of Arameans as a people appears much later, in the inscriptions of Tiglath-Pileser I (c.
 1100 BC).